xcuadrado/api/README.md

 **Params**

-    :website_url - the url of the vendor without http, required.
+    website_url: the url of the vendor without http, required.
+    compact: return a compact version of the performance page.
+    width: the width in px of the performance page.
+This only works if you request with the compact parameter.
+    height: the height in px of the performance page.
+This only works if you request with the compact parameter.

 **Example**

     GET /users/foo.com/performance

+    GET /users/foo.com/performance?compact=true&width=300&height=300

 **Response**